skadistats/clarity/README.md

 Clarity is a parser for Dota 2 replay files written in Java.

+# Attention: New Journey update

+Breakage occurs with the new 7.00 update.
+I already pushed a new 2.2-SNAPSHOT, as well as a 2.1.1-SNAPSHOT which should fix it.
+Please update and report any remaining issues!

 # Replay Data

 clarity produces the following data you might be interested in from a replay.
 Choose from: